What Are The Applications Of Solar Thermal Energy?

-- Heat water from outdoor or indoor pools.
+- Heat the water in the outdoor or indoor pools.

 - Underfloor heating or radiators.

-- Heating domestic water for showering, washing dishes, washing hands, etc. These systems are used regularly to heat the water for residential use in the summer period.
-During the winter period this system goes on to fulfill a task of supporting the main heat system
+- Obtaining sanitary hot water.
+It is used to heat domestic water for showering, washing dishes, washing hands, etc. These systems are regularly used to heat residential water in the summer period.
+During the winter period this system begins to fulfill a task of supporting the main heat system

-- Operate refrigeration appliances.
-Solar thermal energy can also be used for the cooling of buildings (air conditioning) or industrial processes (cooling).
+- Operating refrigeration appliances.
+Thermal solar energy can also be used for cooling buildings (air conditioning) or in industrial processes (cooling).

 - Industrial use, for example, in solar ovens.

 - Desalination using solar energy

 Thermal solar energy harnesses solar radiation to increase the internal energy of an element.
 Said in one way: to heat an element.
 Normally a liquid is heated to be able to transport this energy more easily to the place where you want to take advantage of it.